rastri-dey/RoboND_Home_Service_Robot/README.md

 **add_markers:** Publishes markers in RViz.

-**World** file includes a Play Arena model built in Gazebo's Building Editor, and a map in ``.pgm`` and ``.yaml`` format produced from the robot performing SLAM in the house.
+**World:** includes a Play Arena model built in Gazebo's Building Editor, and a map in ``.pgm`` and ``.yaml`` format produced from the robot performing SLAM in the house.

-### Results
+## Results

-**Gazebo World:** The Gazebo world built is inspired from a Play Arena format where the robot starts from a random position in the beginning and needs to come out of the maze look alike situation by navigating and planning path till the goal position.
+**Gazebo World:** The Gazebo world constructed, is inspired from a Play Arena format where the robot starts from a random position in the beginning and needs to come out of the maze look alike situation by navigating and planning path till the end goal.

 The Gazebo world looks like:
 ![Gazebo world](Results/1_Gazebo_world_PlayArena.jpg)